1011X/rever/README.md

 If any variables being checked could change while in the branch, you *will* have to write an assertion.

+You can also have continuous `else if` sections (with the caveat of maybe having to remember which assert goes with which condition later on), as such:

+	if a = 0
+		do smth0
+	else if a = 1
+		do smth1
+	else if a = 2
+	...
+	else if a = 10
+		do smth10
+	else
+		do smth
+	fi a = 10
+	fi ...
+	fi a = 2
+	fi a = 1
+	fi a = 0

+	# this is the same as above
+	if a = 0
+		do smth0
+	else
+		if a = 1
+			do smth1
+		else
+			if a = 2
+			...
+			else
+				if a = 10
+					do smth10
+				else
+					do smth
+				fi a = 10
+			...
+			fi a = 2
+		fi a = 1
+	fi a = 0

 Loops are a bit more complicated.
 They have an assertion at the beginning, a do-block or a back-block (or both), and a test.
 The initial assertion can only be true at the start, and *must* be false while looping.
 The do-block is then executed.
 After that, the test is evaluated to see if the loop should stop.
 If the test is true, we exit the loop.
 Otherwise, the back-block is executed, the assertion is checked to be false, and it loops back again to running the do-block.
 Like conditionals, only the test and assertion are swapped when going in reverse.

 	# i goes from 0 to 5 (exclusive)